NL is located on the eastern shores of North America between the 46th and 61st parallels.

 We are serviced by 4 regional and 3 international airports:

-Both regions of NL contain major highway networks that include the Trans-Canada Highway (TCH) and the Trans-Labrador Highway (TLH).
+Both regions of NL contain major highway networks that reach our secondary routes including the Trans-Canada Highway (TCH) and the Trans-Labrador Highway (TLH).

 The TCH (Route 1) crosses Newfoundland from Channel-Port aux Basques to St. John’s, a distance of 905 km (543 miles).